 Use Case Operation

-The figure shows how the above defined configuration executes the use case
+Figure 3 illustrates how the above defined configuration execute the use case:

-- MLOps Center executes the entire use case as an Intelligent Overlay Network (ION) which links the training and prediction pipelines.
+- MLOps Center execute the entire use case as an Intelligent Overlay Network (ION) which link together the training and prediction pipelines.

 Note: a number of different DNN (Deep Neural Network) algorithms can be used within Pipeline A. Section 4.0 shows the performance possible for several state of the art image detection Deep Learning algorithms (Inception V3, ResNet 50 and ResNet 152).
 Each is evaluated with publicly available data (ImageNet) for which accuracy for each of these algorithms has already been determined and demonstrated.